2bibliotheques/2bibliotheques.github.io/resources.md

 [Roblox Toolbox Exploit 2012](https://www.youtube.com/watch?v=t7WXfLmNHZ0) – This provides video evidence for an obscure Roblox exploit that I heard of quite some time ago.

 ### Informational Resources
+[Kashrut: Jewish Dietary Laws](https://www.jewfaq.org/kosher_dietary_laws) - A fairly comprehensive overview of Kosher laws is provided on this web page that I have found useful for my own awareness.
+This web site is an incredibly rich resource beyond this article, however.

 [Hills of the Boston Basin]( https://www.bostonbasinhills.org/)

 [The West End Museum - An Early History of the Shawmut Penninsula](https://thewestendmuseum.org/history/era/new-fields/an-early-history-of-the-shawmut-peninsula/)